 Lots of hot New York chefs compete to create the best pork buns and fried risotto balls.

-But for every cured-meat guru, there’s a white-coat star making vegetables shine.
+But for every cured-meat pro, there’s a white-coat star making vegetables shine.

 These fabulous healthy chefs put fresh, seasonal produce, legumes, and whole grains in the center of the plate (and occasionally organic, lean meats).
 And they maximize flavor, not butter.